-The sex workers' led organisation EMPOWER has systematically called for decriminalisation of sex work in Thailand through the abolition of the Prevention and Suppression of Prostitution Act, advocating for the recognition of sex work as work and reiterating that the criminalisation of sex work has 'failed to protect women from exploitation' as well as to end prostitution in Thailand.210 This inefficiency shows that there is a need to reform the law, to regulate rather than criminalise sex work, providing the same human rights and protections to sex workers as to all workers.
-The legal reform should include labour rights for sex workers; labour inspections, led by a team composed of both sex worker organisations and law enforcement; the introduction of good labour practices for decent sex work, and improvement of occupational safety and health.211
+The sex workers' led organisation EMPOWER has systematically called for the decriminalisation of sex work in Thailand through the abolition of the Prevention and Suppression of Prostitution Act, advocating for the recognition of sex work as work and reiterating that the criminalisation of sex work has 'failed to protect women from exploitation' as well as to end prostitution in Thailand.241 This inefficiency shows that there is a need to reform the law, to regulate rather than criminalise sex work, providing the same human rights and protections to sex workers as to all workers.
+The legal reform should include labour rights for sex workers; labour inspections, led by a team composed of both sex worker organisations and law enforcement; the introduction of good labour practices for decent sex work, and improvement of occupational safety and health.242

 Another obstacle to the achievement of the recognition of sex work as work or simply of decent sex work, is the idea that sex work is more "inherently abusive or automatically criminally exploitative" than any other type of work.
-However, exploitation is present in any industry, and thus, the State cannot deny its responsibility to protect a category of workers' rights, including their right to seek recognition or redress as a worker.
-Regarding exploitation, EMPOWER suggests that it should be defined by sex workers according to how they perceive or experience it; and that they should be consulted on how to address or measure exploitation in the sex industry.
-For example, sex workers find unacceptable the following forms of exploitation, which they consider to be urgently addressed: salary cuts, compulsory alcohol consumption, interference with their freedom to choose or refuse customers,, and receiving any less than 50% share of the earnings.
+However, exploitation is present in any industry, 243 and thus, the State cannot deny its responsibility to protect a category of workers' rights, including their right to seek recognition or redress as a worker.
+244 Regarding exploitation, EMPOWER suggests that it should be defined by sex workers according to how they perceive or experience it; and that they should be consulted on how to address or measure exploitation in the sex industry.
+For example, sex workers find unacceptable the following forms of exploitation, which they consider to be urgently addressed: salary cuts, compulsory alcohol consumption, interference with their freedom to choose or refuse customers, and receiving any less than 50% share of the earnings.
 While for migrant sex workers, the additional elements of retention of passports and/or restriction of movements can also be signs of forced labour.
+An also be signs of forced labour.

-Voices from the ground
+Voice from the Ground

-"My work is good work.
-I have been working for about ten years already.
+My work is good work.
+I have been working about ten years already.
 Because of sex work I have bought land.
-I have savings to live on when I retire."
-217
+I have savings to live on when I retire.248

-Dao, Sex Worker - Empower (December 2015
+Dao, Sex worker - Empower (December 2015)

-Case on arbitrary arrest and detention of migrant sex workers
+Case of arbitrary arrest and detention of migrant sex workers